Tony Kakkar

-Tony Kakkar (born 9 April 1984) is an Indian singer known for his cringe pop songs.
+Tony Kakkar (born 9 April 1984) is an Indian singer initially known for his cringe pop songs.
 Kakkar made his debut in Bollywood in 2012, as a music director with the film Mr. Bhatti on Chutti, for which he composed the song "Good Boys Bad Boys".
 He is the brother of singers Sonu Kakkar and Neha Kakkar.
 In 2014, he founded Desi Music Factory, a record label along with Anshul Garg.

 Life and career

 Kakkar has two sisters, Sonu Kakkar and Neha Kakkar.
 Both of them are singers in the industry.
 Hailing from Rishikesh, their family moved to Delhi in 1990s, where the siblings used to sing at jagratas.
 In 2004, Kakkar and his sister Neha shifted to Mumbai.
 In Mumbai, he started learning the technical aspects of composing music.
 During this time, he also worked as a lyricist for composer Sandeep Chowta.
 He composed the song "Sawan Aaya Hai" for the film Creature 3D.
 In 2015, he founded the record label Desi Music Factory together with Anshul Garg.